Skip to content

 The Pendulum Principle

-Initiating movement by “sinking” or releasing weight into gravity to create effortless momentum.
+Initiating movement by releasing weight into gravity for momentum.

 (Definition Only)